PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/face_recognition.en.md

 </tr>
 <tr>
 <td><code>device</code></td>
-<td>The inference device for the production line.
+<td>The inference device for the pipeline.
 Supports specifying the specific card number of the GPU, such as "gpu:0", the specific card number of other hardware, such as "npu:0", and CPU such as "cpu".</td>
 <td><code>str</code></td>
 <td><code>gpu:0</code></td>
 </tr>
 <tr>
 <td><code>use_hpip</code></td>
-<td>Whether to enable high-performance inference, available only when the production line supports high-performance inference.</td>
+<td>Whether to enable high-performance inference, available only when the pipeline supports high-performance inference.</td>
 <td><code>bool</code></td>
 <td><code>False</code></td>
 </tr>
 </tbody>
 </table>

-(2) Call the `build_index` method of the face recognition production line object to build the face feature library.
+(2) Call the `build_index` method of the face recognition pipeline object to build the face feature library.
 The specific parameter descriptions are as follows:

 <table>
 <thead>